 Although a new player, the BOC Elite Miles Card may potentially be the best miles credit card for a lot of people.
 Here are the closest competitors:

-UOB PRVI Miles Card – Earn rate is $1 = 1.4 miles (local spend) and $1 = 2.4 miles (overseas spend), but there is a bonus category of flight and hotel bookings that’ll earn you 6 miles per dollar.
-Has a welcome bonus of up to 10,000 miles if you spend at least $6,000 within 3 months and sign up for a supplementary card.
+UOB PRVI Miles Card – Earn rate is $1 = 1.4 miles (local spend) and $1 = 2.4 miles (overseas spend), but there is a bonus category of flight and hotel bookings that’ll earn you 10 miles per dollar.

-Citi PremierMiles – Earn rate is lower at $1 = 1.2 miles (local spend) and $1 = 2 miles (overseas spend), but also has a bonus category for travel-related bookings (up to $1 = 7 miles).
+Citi PremierMiles – Earn rate is lower at $1 = 1.2 miles (local spend) and $1 = 2 miles (overseas spend), but also has a bonus category for travel-related bookings (up to $1 = up to 10 miles).

 DBS Altitude Card – Has the same earn rate as Citi PremierMiles – $1 = 1.2 miles (local spend) and $1 = 2 miles (overseas spend) – but slightly better miles accrual for travel-related bookings.
-It’s $1 = 3 miles for flights and hotels, 6 miles for Expedia and 10 miles for Kaligo.
+It’s $1 = 3 miles for flights and hotels, 6 miles for Expedia and 10 miles for Kaligo (capped at $5,000 per month).

-In general, if the BOC Elite Miles Card seems superior to the above-mentioned cards, unless you’re playing the long game and are put off by the expiry of points.
-The miles accrual is higher even when not on promotion.
+In general, the BOC Elite Miles Card is superior to the above-mentioned cards, unless you’re playing the long game and are put off by the expiry of points.

-Frequent travellers who often find themselves booking flights and hotels on Expedia and similar sites may benefit from the other cards’ bonus miles earnings, but seriously, how much can you spend (and thus, earn)?
+Frequent travellers who often find themselves booking flights and hotels on Expedia and similar sites may benefit from the other cards’ bonus miles earnings, but seriously, how much can you spend on these sites?

 Do you think the BOC Elite Miles World Mastercard is worth your time?
 Share your thoughts with us in the comments below!